-In accounting, indirect material is a category of indirect cost.
+In accounting, the indirect materials definition is a category of indirect cost.
 Indirect materials are materials used in a production process, but they are not directly traceable to a cost object.
-Consider these costs as overhead costs and treat them accordingly.Download the free Know Your Economics guide to monitor what’s happening in your business.
+Consider these costs as overhead costs.
+Then treat them accordingly.Download the free Know Your Economics guide to monitor what’s happening in your business.

 For example, spices added to a hot sauce during the production of the sauce.
 The spices are necessary for the recipe, but they are not easily traceable.
 Instead, consider those spices indirect materials and treat them as such.